-Legal scholar publishes first major work on neuroscience and the lawNovember 5th, 2013 in Neuroscience /
+Legal scholar publishes first major work on neuroscience and the lawNovember 5, 2013 in Medicine & Health / Neuroscience

 Wide-ranging predictions have been made on how new technologies in neuroscience could overhaul the legal system.
 Lie detection may now capture one's physical responses to questioning; newer tools seek to scrutinize blood flow in the brain as predictors of emotions that some researchers claim to possess the precise coordinates, including where love resides.

 Dennis Patterson, a Board of Governors Professor at Rutgers Law–Camden, has published the book Mind, Brains, and Law: The Conceptual Foundations of Law and Neuroscience (Oxford, Oct.
 14, 2013), with co-author Michael S. Pardo.
 Their innovative work represents the first monograph on the exploration of the intersection of law and neuroscience and analyzes the core questions that arise when implementing neuroscientific research and technology into the legal system.
 The authors examine the arguments favoring increased use of neuroscience in law, the scientific evidence available for the reliability of neuroscientific evidence in legal proceedings, and the integration of neuroscientific research into substantive legal doctrines.

 Thanks to the development of new technologies like functional magnetic resonance imaging (MRI), which correlates blood flow with brain activity, electroencephalography (EEG), and other increasingly sophisticated technologies, neurolaw has become the fastest-growing interdisciplinary focus of legal, scholarly, and policy attention.
 Predicted by many to dominate all aspects of the legal system, neuroscience has provided new empirical data that Patterson, chair in legal philosophy and legal theory at the European University Institute, argues will, in time, offer many prospects for the law, but for now cautions on its far-reaching claims.